-- a Ensure continuous improvement of regional road safety based on a 'safer systems approach' involving a combined package of measures targeting safer road users, safer vehicles, safer roads and roadsides, and safer travel speeds. - b Support improved safety (perceived and real) of pedestrians from risks posed by traffic, the physical environment and crime. - c Support improved safety of cyclists from risks posed by traffic and other hazards. - d Support improved safety and personal security (perceived and real) of passenger transport users. - e Encourage mode shift to public transport as a safer mode of travel.
+- a Ensure continuous improvement of regional road safety based on a 'safer systems approach' involving a combined package of measures targeting safer road users, safer vehicles, safer roads and roadsides, and safer travel speeds. - b Support improved safety (perceived and real) of pedestrians from risks posed by traffic, the physical environment and crime. - C Support improved safety (perceived and real) of cyclists from risks posed by traffic and other hazards. - d Support improved safety and personal security (perceived and real) of public transport users. - e Encourage mode shift to public transport as a safer mode of travel.